userfrosting/learn/04.installation/02.environment/01.native/01.requirements/docs.md

 ### Database

-As mentioned at the beginning of this page, it's not required to install a database provider in your local stack, as we'll use a file based SQLite database.
-However, if you prefer to install MySQL or Progress, it's still possible to do so.
+As mentioned at the beginning of this page, it's not required to install a database provider in your local stack, as we'll use the file-based SQLite database.
+However, if you prefer to install MySQL or Progress, you may do so.

 For example, MySQL can be installed natively on Linux.
-If you're interested, check out *Digital Ocean's* [*How To Install MySQL on Ubuntu 22.04*](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-20-04) guide.
+If you're interested, check out *Digital Ocean's [How To Install MySQL on Ubuntu 22.04]*(https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-20-04) guide.
 On MacOS, it can obviously be installed through [Homebrew](https://formulae.brew.sh/formula/mysql).

 It's also possible to install each database provider with Docker:
 - [MySQL](https://hub.docker.com/_/mysql)